pydeployment/pydeployment/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Describe the purpose of the PR and what it accomplishes -->

 **Checklist**
-- [ ] Commit message follows the [Conventional Commit](https://www.conventionalcommits.org/) specification
+- [ ] All commit messages follow the [Conventional Commit](https://www.conventionalcommits.org/) specification